PersonaErazed/geolocate/README.md

 ---
 ## Example: Appalachian Trail
 ### Preparing your data
-Started the hike at [Springer Mount Georgia](http://www.openstreetmap.org/node/358771759) on April 1, 2015.
+The hike was started at [Springer Mount Georgia](http://www.openstreetmap.org/node/358771759) on April 1, 2015.

 * From [openstreetmap.org](http://www.openstreetmap.org/#map=3/27.45/-21.62) we find Springer Mt. is located at 34.6273 degrees North of the [equator](https://en.wikipedia.org/wiki/Equator) and 84.1935 degrees West of [prime meridian](https://en.wikipedia.org/wiki/Prime_meridian).
 * From the timestamp in the metadata of the first picture taken we find the hike started on April 1, 2015 at 8:04 AM Eastern Daylight Time.